PLANNING FOR YOUR OVERLAND TRIP

 FUEL

 I prefer diesel.
-Except for in Uzbekistan (no Diesel in 2013 only on the black market), plenty of fuel is availability around the world (countries we visited to date APRIL 2021)
+Except for in Uzbekistan (no Diesel in 2013 only on the black market), plenty of fuel is availability around the world (countries we visited to date Feb 2025)

 DAILY DISTANCE